openstack/ironic/doc/source/admin/raid.rst

 ^^^^^^^^^^^^^^^^^^^

 These properties have default values and they may be overridden in the specification of any logical disk.
+None of these options are supported for software RAID.

 - ``volume_name`` - Name of the volume.
 Should be unique within the Node.
   If not specified, volume name will be auto-generated.